Container Docking Station

 Area of application Hubs, distribution centres and combined transport

-Container type Exchangeable containers (WB) with gripping edges to European standard
+Container type Swap-Bodies (SB) with grappler plates to European standard

-Container recording: about the gripping edges of the interchangeable container
+Container recording: about the grappler plates of the swap body container

 Max.
 Load Capacity: 18 tonnes (typical for swap bodies C745, C782)